neoforged/Documentation/docs/resources/client/models/index.md

   - Item models can also use layer textures, named `layer0`, `layer1`, etc., where layers with a higher index are rendered above those with a lower index (e.g. `layer1` would be rendered above `layer0`).
 Only works if the parent is `item/generated`, and only works for up to 5 layers (`layer0` through `layer4`).
 - `elements`: A list of cuboid [elements].
 - `overrides`: A list of [override models][overrides].
 Only effective on item models.
 - `display`: A sub-object that holds the different display options for different [perspectives], see linked article for possible keys.
 Only effective on item models, but often specified in block models so that item models can inherit the display options.
-Every perspective is an optional sub-object that may contain the following options:
+Every perspective is an optional sub-object that may contain the following options, which are applied in that order:
+  - `translation`: The translation of the model, specified as `[x, y, z]`.
   - `rotation`: The rotation of the model, specified as `[x, y, z]`.
-Rotations are handled after translations and before scaling.
-  - `translation`: The translation of the model, specified as `[x, y, z]`.
-Translations are handled before rotations and scaling.
   - `scale`: The scale of the model, specified as `[x, y, z]`.
-Scaling is handled after translations and rotations.
 - `transform`: See [Root Transforms][roottransforms].

 :::tip